 Implementation - How We Will Deliver Our Curriculum

 Our class reading sessions cover a wide variety of fiction, non-fiction and poetry texts and help to advance the children’s comprehension skills.
-The lessons follow the sequence below:
+All lessons begin with fluency practice to support children's comprehension as they meet increasingly challenging texts across the curriculum.

 Impact - How Do We Know Our English Curriculum is Effective?